Nothing So Practical

 When Does It Matter

-If you can measure all the confounders, you don’t need to think about do-calculus.
-The backdoor criterion handles it.
-Draw a DAG, identify the adjustment set, run your regression.
-Most applied causal inference lives here, and the do-operator is just a notation for what you’re already doing.
+Most applied causal inference doesn’t require thinking about do-calculus.
+If you can measure the confounders, the backdoor criterion handles it.
+Draw a DAG, identify the adjustment set, and run the regression.
+The do-operator is just shorthand for those steps.

 References